 Transfer of credit for appropriate work from another institution may be granted according to the policy established by SDGKU.
-No more than three-fourths of the credits required for the bachelor's program and no more than 20% of the credits required for the master's programs may be transferred from another institution.
+No more than 75% of the credits required for the bachelor's program and no more than 20% of the credits required for the master's programs may be transferred from another institution.
 In most cases, transfer credits will not be possible unless the other institution offers a curriculum comparable to that of SDGKU's programs.
 The awarding of transfer credits is the sole responsibility of the Chief Academic Officer (CAO).

-All foreign transcripts must be translated and evaluated by a member of the Association of International Credential Evaluators (AICE), American Association of Collegiate Registrars and Admission Officers (AACRAO), or National Association of Credential Evaluation Services (NACES) prior to the awarding of transfer credits.
-These foreign transcript translations and evaluations are the responsibility of the student and must be provided to SDGKU prior to admission.
+All foreign transcripts must be translated by a professional translator and evaluated by a member of the Association of International Credential Evaluators (AICE), American Association of Collegiate Registrars and Admission Officers (AACRAO), or National Association of Credential Evaluation Services (NACES).
+Foreign transcript translations and evaluations are the responsibility of the student and must be provided to SDGKU prior to the of the first academic term for transfer credits to be awarded.